Nokia Foundation Fellow

 Grant overview

 Nokia Foundation Fellow grants support innovative and pioneering research projects in Information and Communications Technologies (ICT).
 The purpose of the grant is to finance innovative ideas, discover new research streams, and explore research gaps around ICT.
-For successful projects, it is possible to reapply for an extension via the application process.
 We will focus on exceptional proposals that have the potential to open genuinely new frontiers.
 Grants are available for projects carried out in Finnish universities.
 Amount of the grant is 75.000 euros, and the purpose is to finance hiring a doctoral or postdoctoral researcher to work on the project.
+For successful projects, it is possible to reapply for an extension via the next year’s application process.

 How to apply